-A progressive relaxation of the Day-ahead balance obligation, foreseeing a temporary period during which a maximum Day-ahead open position is defined for each BRP.
-An evaluation of this temporary period would then allow making the final decision to evolve towards a full removal of this obligation, to maintain its partial relaxation, or to revert back to a situation where a strict Day-ahead balance obligation apply.
+A progressive relaxation of the Day-ahead balance obligation, foreseeing a temporary period, composed by three steps, during which a maximum Day-ahead open position is defined for each BRP and each step.
+A regular evaluation of this temporary period would then allow making the final decision to evolve towards a full removal of this obligation, to maintain a partial relaxation, or to revert back to a situation where a strict Day-ahead balance obligation apply.

-The publication, on Elia's website, of new indicators depicting the total (i.e. aggregated) open position taken by the BRPs at the end of the DAM.
+The publication, on Elia's website, of new indicators depicting the total (i.e. aggregated) open position taken by the BRPs at the end of the DAM3.
 By comparing their position against the global position of the market, BRPs could evaluate how easy it will be to find counterparties to balance their position before Real-time, or how interesting it can be to bid or offer additional supply/demand in the Intraday market.

 A comprehensive cost-benefit analysis of this recommendation, taking the aforementioned mitigation measures into account, was then performed.
 The cost and benefits were quantified where possible.
-However, one has to keep in mind that the final effects of the suppression of the Day-ahead balance obligation will all depend on the behavior of the BRPs: if BRPs assess that the Intraday market liquidity is too poor to leave any position open at the end of the DAM, then the suppression of the Day-ahead balance obligation will have barely any impact at all.
-In particular, a very worst case scenario was built and simulated to estimate an upper limit of the impact of the removal of the Dayahead balance obligation on the Elia FRR capacity needs.
-The simulations showed that the impact would remain negligible, even in this worst case scenario.
+However, one has to keep in mind that the final effects of the suppression of the Day-ahead balance obligation will all depend on the behavior of the BRPs: if BRPs assess that the Intraday market liquidity is too poor to leave any position open at the end of the

-&lt;sup>3 Day-ahead Market
+3 Day-ahead Market